 BigQuery - Google Cloud Platform

 For a while, BigQuery (known internally and in the research literature as Dremel) was one of Google’s semi-secret weapons.
-It’s fast.
-And instead of paying per machine (like you would if you were to run Postgres on a server) BigQuery abstracts away the infrastructure, instead charging you based on the volume of your data and how much CPU/IO your queries use.
-It used to use a custom dialect of SQL, but since 2.0 BigQuery has switched to Standard SQL.
+It’s fast, and instead of paying per machine (like you would if you were to run Postgres on a server) BigQuery abstracts away the infrastructure, instead charging you based on the volume of your data and how much CPU/IO your queries use.
+It used to use a custom dialect of SQL, but since version 2.0 it has switched to Standard SQL.
 BigQuery also provide built-in machine learning capabilities with BigQuery ML.
 The flipside of pay by compute and storage is that pricing can be less predictable.

 Snowflake - available hosted, or on other providers

-Snowflake has become one of the most popular data warehouses.
+Snowflake is one of the most popular data warehouses.
 Its advantages are that it’s fast (some claim their compute optimizations make them the fastest), and you don’t need to scale Snowflake, so no need to worry about provisioning machines.
-The downside here is that it’s expensive.
+The downside is that it’s expensive.